phage-nz/infosec-bazaar/emulation/readme.md

 ## Adversary Emulation

-In this folder are sample wrapper scripts for the Atomic Red Team Attack Runner (https://github.com/redcanaryco/atomic-red-team/tree/master/execution-frameworks/contrib/python), to give you an idea how ART can be used for emulation of groups.
-The general method can be applied to any group, just drop in a config specific to it.
+In this folder is a wrapper script for the Atomic Red Team (ART) tests (https://github.com/redcanaryco/atomic-red-team/tree/master/execution-frameworks/contrib/python), to give you an idea how MITRE ATT&CK can be used for emulation of groups.

 Only a few of the tests undo the changes that they make.
 Either be prepared to unpick the changes or - ideally - take a snapshot of the target before running them.